KzclassLLC/GmailDeleteTool/README.md

 - Deletes emails based on user-defined labels.
 - Supports nested labels.
 - After you set automatic deletion, 100 target emails will be deleted every hour.
+- Works in Japanese and English based on the language setting of the spreadsheet.
+If the language is not supported, it will work in English.

 ## How to Use